What is options trading - and how are they traded?

 5. Predict the options strike price

-For an option to maintain value, the underlying asset price should settle in-the-money by the option’s expiration.
-Choose a strike price that mirrors where you anticipate the asset will reside for the option's duration.
+For an option to maintain value, the underlying asset price should close in the 'in-the-money' range by the option's expiration.
+Choose a strike price that mirrors where you anticipate the asset will reside during the option's duration.

 The longer the time until the option expires, the more time there is for the underlying asset price to move in a direction favourable to you (as the option holder) – bear in mind that the opposite scenario is also possible.
 As a result, the option is priced higher by the seller.